20% OFF ON FIRST TIME ORDERS. Use Code: FIRST20. Free Shipping above ₹349. 5% EXTRA OFF ON PREPAID ORDERS

 Coffee and skin hyperpigmentation share an odd dynamic with each other.

-• The findings reveal that participants who consume higher coffee and polyphenols in their diet are less likely to experience intense versions of facial pigmented spots or, maybe, none at all.
+• The findings reveal that participants who consume higher amounts of coffee and polyphenols in their diet are less likely to experience intense versions of facial pigmented spots or, maybe, none at all.

 • Researchers speculate that a group of polyphenols present in coffee, called chlorogenic acids, help decrease skin pigmentation by alleviating oxidative stress—that could be caused if an individual is exposed for long to the sun's UV radiations.
-Thus, coffee protects your skin against aging and skin discoloration.
+Thus, coffee protects your skin against ageing and skin discolouration.

 So, let’s get it straight—does coffee benefit skin health?
 Yes!
 But excessive coffee drinking comes with its own major caveats.